kinvolk/superpowers-flatpak/README.md

 - currently we copy the core and app directory directly to `${prefix}` and remove the `.git` directories from there; probably we could copy even less files ([install script](https://github.com/kinvolk/superpowers-flatpak/blob/master/superpowers/install#L8-L11))
 - check if it even works
 - maybe provide the additional assets - Superpowers Mega Asset Pack (1200+ files!), available only through their downloads website
+- consider adding [dependencies](misc/deps) explicitly as sources to the flatpak manifest to avoid the requirement of having an access to network during the build phase